WHAT KIND OF GAMES CAN I PLAY AT LEGIT BTC SITES?

 BITCOIN PLAYERS GET THE BEST BONUSES

-By using bitcoins you are going to get the best bonuses available at online casinos.
+Use bitcoins to receive the best bonuses available at online casinos.

 When you play in bitcoins instead of Canadian dollars, you’ll always get the best possible bonus out of every casino you play at.

-The reason for this is long winded, but it basically comes down to money-transfer costs.
+The reason for the high real-money bonuses is long winded, but it comes down to money-transfer costs.

 Running an online casino is an expensive endeavor.
-The most expensive thing for a gambling operator are not personnel costs, or acquiring slots and other games or anything like that.
-It’s money-transfer fees.
+The most costly thing for a gambling operator is not personnel costs or acquiring slots and other games or anything like that.
+It’s money-transfer fees!

 Imagine that you use your bank card to deposit $100 at an online casino.
-For you this is straight forward and easy: fill in the details, click “deposit” and you’re good to go – you have $100 on your account.
+For you this is straight forward: fill in the details, click “deposit” and you’re ready to play – you have $100 on your account.

-Taking credit (or debit) card deposits is technically difficult, so the gambling operators need to outsource their payment services to companies that are capable of handling the intricacies of accepting card payments over the net.
+Accepting credit (or debit) card deposits is technically challenging, so the gambling operators need to outsource their payment services to companies that are capable of handling the intricacies of over-the-internet card payments.
 Add to this the fees going to MasterCard or Visa, potential fraud losses (somebody playing with a stolen credit card) and assorted other fees and the casino is lucky to get $80 out of your $100 deposit.

-You can now see why bitcoins are so attractive to gambling operators.
-Bitcoin transfers are instant, free, and non-reversible thanks to the block chain technology.
-This is exactly the type of payments all online casinos want to use both for deposits and paying out winners (which is actually even more expensive than taking deposits).
+You can now see why bitcoins are so attractive to gambling operators: bitcoin transfers are instant (most casinos don’t wait for blockchain confirmations), free, and non-reversible thanks to the block chain technology.
+This is exactly the type of payment all online casinos want to use both for deposits and paying out winners (which is even more expensive than taking deposits).

-Bitstarz-casino has a C$100 deposit bonus for new players, but bitcoin players get a bonus of 1 BTC.
-At the time of writing this (January 2017) 1 BTC is about 522 Canadian dollars.
-The bonus bitcoin players get is over five times higher than the dollar one!
+Bitstarz-casino has a $100 deposit bonus for new players, while bitcoin players get a bonus of 1 BTC.
+At the time of writing this 2017 1 BTC is about 5,522 Canadian dollars.
+The bonus bitcoin players get is over fifty(!!!!) times higher than the dollar one.

 HOW WELL ARE BITCOIN CASINOS MONITORED – IS IT SAFE TO PLAY AT THEM?